15 Very Effective Long Distance Bike Riding Tips

 If you plan to ride in the dark you have to consider some lights.
 Front bike light and a backlight are the first options.
 Also wearing reflective clothing is a must.
 The rest of the clothing and equipment is optional and in my opinion not so crucial for you long distance bike ride.

 Riding frequently in my experience is the best way to improve your stamina and fitness level.
 Thus you will prepare for a long distance ride.
-It is one of the best long distance bike riding tips in my opinion.
+It is one of the best long-distance bike riding tips in my opinion.
 If you ride let’s say once every two weeks for 50 miles is worst than cycling every day in the week for 5-10 miles.
 The standard daily commutes to your college or work would become much easier too.

 You just get in better shape and maybe once a week or every two weeks you can make a long distance ride gradually increasing the miles.
 If the weather is very bad you can train at home with a good and reliable bike roller.
 There is no other tip which can help you more than this: just get out, hit the road and cycle.